hahncore/ELK-Stack/README.md

 - Run the playbook, and navigate to http://104.43.249.22:5601 to check that the installation worked as expected.

 - Name: filebeat-playbook.yml, located in /etc/ansible/roles
 - Run the file located in /etc/ansible/hosts to run the playbook on a specific machine.
 Specify in the /etc/ansible/hosts file the IP addresses of your servers under "[webservers]" and be sure to remove the "#" comment.
-Specify in /etc/ansible/hosts file the IP addresss of your Elk-Server under "[elk]" and be sure to remove the "#" comment.
+Specify in /etc/ansible/hosts file the IP address of your Elk-Server under "[elk]" and be sure to remove the "#" comment.
 - Navigate to http://104.43.249.22:5601 to see that it is running.

 - Name: metricbeat-playbook.yml, located in /etc/ansible/roles
 - Run the file located in /etc/ansible/hosts to run the playbook on a specific machine.
 Specify in the /etc/ansible/hosts file the IP addresses of your servers under "[webservers]" and be sure to remove the "#" comment.
-Specify in /etc/ansible/hosts file the IP addresss of your Elk-Server under "[elk]" and be sure to remove the "#" comment.
+Specify in /etc/ansible/hosts file the IP address of your Elk-Server under "[elk]" and be sure to remove the "#" comment.
 - Navigate to http://104.43.249.22:5601 to see that it is running.

 Filebeat